 I mean, look at this room!

-My suite had a private bathroom, a king bed (as seen in the photo), two twin beds in the loft above, incredible tall ceilings and windows that let the natural light shine in, a small kitchenette and dining ware, and of course a terrace!
+My suite had a private bathroom, a king bed (as seen in the photo), two twin beds in the loft above, incredibly tall ceilings and windows that let the natural light shine in, a small kitchenette, and dining ware, and of course a terrace!